robertoreale/virtuoso-dba/manuscript/time-functions.md

         dual;

-## Show the first and last day of the current month
+## Show the first and last day of the current year

 *Keywords*: time functions